LucasPaesen/samenvattingen/test_cn2.md

 **Borderless switched network:**
  A network architecture that allows organizations to connect anyone, anywhere, anytime, and on any device securely, reliably, and seamlessly.

+ **Steps of building the MAC address table:**

+ 1. The switch receives a frame from PC 1 on Port 1.
+ 2. The switch examines the source MAC address and compares it to MAC address table.
+If the address is not in the MAC address table, it associates the source MAC address of PC 1 with the ingress port (Port 1) in the MAC address table.
+If the MAC address table already has an entry for that source address, it resets the aging timer.
+An entry for a MAC address is typically kept for five minutes.
+ 3. After the switch has recorded the source address information, the switch examines the destination MAC address.
+If the destination address is not in the MAC table or if it’s a broadcast MAC address, as indicated by all Fs, the switch floods the frame to all ports, except the ingress port.
+ 4. The destination device replies to the frame with a unicast frame addressed to PC 1.
+ 5. The switch enters the source MAC address of PC 3 and the port number of the ingress port into the address table.
+The destination address of the frame and its associated egress port is found in the MAC address table .
+ 6. The switch can now forward frames between these source and destination devices without flooding, because it has entries in the address table that identify the associated ports .

 ##Commandos
 ###Initiële configuratie van switch / router